sabbirquince/table-data-task/README.md

 ### Features:

-#### 1. User can click on edit button and the user row's info will show in a popup form.
+#### 1. User can click on edit button and the user row's info will show up in a popup form.

 #### 2. Popup can be opened and closed by their respective button.